Ubeswap/uniswap-info/README.md

 ### To Start Development

 ###### Installing dependencies

 ```bash
 yarn
 ```

 ###### Running locally

 ```bash
 yarn start
 ```

 ### TODOs

 In addition to marked TODOs in the code:

- - Etherscan links need to be https://explorer.celo.org/
+- Celo Explorer links need to be https://explorer.celo.org/